| |

 Note: PPP is a Democratic polling organization.

- Do you think the U.S. government has secretly allowed aliens to take over our society in exchange
+Do you think the U.S. government has secretly allowed aliens to take over our

 Yes No Not sure